 - Perfect for families or groups of friends

-What to See and Do On Your Day Trip From the Amalfi Coast & Sorrento to Capri
+What to See and Do On Your Day Trip To Capri

 At the Marina Grande port, there are always a ton of tourists during the summer months, so it’s better to have an itinerary for visiting the island so you can know where to eat, what to see and what to do so when you disembark so you can quickly get away from the chaos and find a cocktail.

 You can hire a driver to take you to town, or take the Capri cable car, also known as the funicular.
 Purchase your tickets for the funicular and Capri buses at the tabacco shop at the port of Sorrento.

 If exploring the Blue Grotto is on your bucket list, I suggest purchasing tickets as soon as you arrive on island.
 The line for the small boats to get inside the grotto becomes very long really fast so I suggest getting there as early as possible.